photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

 !!! info ""
     Running an image with `:latest` tag does not cause Docker to automatically download new images.

-### Is a Raspberry Pi fast enough? ###

-This depends largely on your expectations and the number of files you have.
-Most users report that PhotoPrism runs smoothly on their Raspberry Pi 4.
-However, the initial indexing typically takes longer than even on 8-year-old standard desktop CPUs.

-Also keep in mind that the hardware has limited video transcoding capabilities, so the conversion of video file formats is not well-supported and software transcoding is generally slow.

-Ideally, you can test a friend's device before you buy one, or make sure you can return it.

 ### Credits ###